WLSW (FM)

-WKHB-FM (103.9 FM) is an adult contemporary radio station, licensed to the Pittsburgh suburb of Scottdale, Pennsylvania and serving the Pittsburgh Media Market.
-The station is owned by and operated by Broadcast Communications III, Inc. a subsidiary of Broadcast Communications, Inc.
+WLSW (103.9 FM) is an adult contemporary radio station, licensed to the Pittsburgh suburb of Scottdale, Pennsylvania, and serving the Pittsburgh Media Market.
+The station is owned by and operated by Robert and Ashley Stevens, through licensee Broadcast Communications, Inc.

 History

-WKHB-FM first signed on the air back in 1971 as WLSW, founded by legendary Pittsburgh DJ Ludwig Stanley "Uncle Stan" Wall, who first applied for the frequency back in 1968 upon the advice of a friend who was a broadcast engineer.
-Wall had also been a DJ and later general manager for WTRA (now WCNS) in Latrobe prior to putting this station on the air.
+WLSW first signed on the air in 1971.
+The station was founded by legendary Pittsburgh DJ Ludwig Stanley "Uncle Stan" Wall, who first applied for the frequency back in 1968, after pulling out of a partnership for a new AM station (known today as WKFB) in nearby Jeannette.
+One of the partners in that venture encouraged Wall to apply for this new frequency.
+Wall had also been a DJ and later general manager for WTRA (now WJFG) in Latrobe prior to putting this station on the air.

 Unlike many FM stations of its time, WLSW was a standalone operation.
-It is important to remember that at this time this was an oddity, because few cars in those days were equipped with FM radios, and FM was often simulcast by their AM sister operations.
-It is also important to remember that FM had barely begun to gain acceptance among its AM counterpart.
+At this time this was an oddity, because few cars in those days were equipped with FM radios, and FM was often simulcast by their AM sister operations.
+FM had barely begun to gain acceptance among its AM counterpart.

 Nevertheless, WLSW forged ahead, with a format mainly composed of oldies, rock, and Top 40 music.
-Its studios, offices, and transmitter were located in a converted double-wide mobile home at the top of a mountain on PA Route 711 a few miles east of Connellsville.
-Geographic references were often made by the DJ's as "Magic Mountain", while others jokingly called the treacherous stretch of Route 711 as "Murder Mountain"—a reference to the steep climb and potentially treacherous winter conditions on this stretch of the highway.
+Its studios, offices, and transmitter were first located in a converted hunting cabin, then later in a converted double-wide mobile home at the top of a mountain on PA Route 711 a few miles east of Connellsville.
+Geographic references were often made by the DJs as "Magic Mountain", while others jokingly called the treacherous stretch of Route 711 as "Murder Mountain"—a reference to the steep climb and potentially treacherous winter conditions on this stretch of the highway.